ryankemper/writings/The_Case_For_Ending_Lockdown.md

    (3) [Infection fatality rate](https://en.wikipedia.org/wiki/Case_fatality_rate#Terminology): The "true" death rate of an illness: in essence, it answers the question "what percentage of all people who get this thing are going to die?"
 We'll be talking a lot about the IFR of COVID-19 in the following section.

 There's one last concept to cover: testing.
-Currently there's two broad categories of tests:
+Currently there're two broad categories of tests:

 (1) PCR tests, which tells us whether someone actively has an infection of SARS-CoV-2 viral material.
 Note there is a "sweet spot" in the course of infection where positive results are most likely; testing too early or too late bears increasing risk of false negatives or false positives.